jkingstoncsecond/trove/README.md

 trove programming language

 # todo
-- just have mut instead of mut var
 - enforce default constructors for const struct members
 - type declerations
 - branching (if, while, for)